 Some of the Bouthelier family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Bouthelier family to the New World and Oceana
+Migration of the Bouthelier family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Bouthelier or a variant listed above: Michel Boutteillier, who came to Philadelphia in 1798; H.G.
 Bouthellier came to New York in 1820; Charles LeBoutellier to Philadelphia in 1844; and Jean Bouteillier to New York 1896..